kristing40/kg-static-comp-challenge-1/README.md

 # Static Comp Challenge 1
-This project incorporate basic html and css to structure and and styling.
-We were tasked with including basic aesthetic design principles, responsive design to achieve a look and feel that closely matched the comp.
+This project incorporates a basic html structure and css for styling.
+We were tasked with including basic aesthetic design principles, applying positioning techniques, and adding responsive design to achieve a look and feel that closely matches the comp.

-We were give the liberty to choose a complimentary color palette that would work well with the images we chose both.
+We were given the liberty to choose a complimentary color palette that would work well with the images, icons, and Typeface we chose.

 ### Images of the comp and my finished product